mikeryanmay/mikeryanmay.github.io/pages/code.md

 I'm developing a standard total-evidence dating RevBayes pipeline for fitting and comparing models of character evolution and lineage diversification as demonstrated in May _et al._ 2021 (Syst.
 Biol.).
 You can find this workflow [here](https://github.com/mikeryanmay/marattiales_supplemental) (with Marattiales as a working example).

-I made a little [RevBayes prior specification widget](https://mikeryanmay.shinyapps.io/plotprior/) with RevGadgets and Rshiny.
+I made a little [RevBayes prior specification widget](https://mikeryanmay.shinyapps.io/plotprior/) with RevGadgets and Shiny.